NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_aop_sdr_lessons/2a_intro_aop_gee_sdr/2a_intro_aop_sdr_rasters.md

 Putting it All Together
 ---
 The following code chunk runs all the steps we just broke down, and also adds in 2 more years of data (2019 and 2021).
-You can access this code [here](https://code.earthengine.google.com/9b442fa13116b2ae487ac8a78d45ba69), or copy and paste the code below into your GEE code editor.
+You can pull in this code into your code editor by clicking <a href="https://code.earthengine.google.com/9b442fa13116b2ae487ac8a78d45ba69" target="_blank">here</a>, or alternately copy and paste the code below into your GEE code editor.
 Click **Run** to add the 3 SDR data layers for each year.

 ```javascript
 // This script pulls in hyperspectral data over the Santa Rita Experimental Range (SRER)